HTTP interface for Stream Transactions

 Abort a Stream Transaction

-delete /_db/{database-name}/_api/transaction/{transaction-id}
+DELETE /_db/{database-name}/_api/transaction/{transaction-id}

 Abort a running server-side transaction.
 Aborting is an idempotent operation.
 It is not an error to abort a transaction more than once.